fsharp/fslang-design/RFCs/FS-1048-ce-builder-map.md

 1. This document currently only specifies behavior in terms of `return`: should we allow this to be utilized by `yield` as well?
     * If so, should we do this by looking for CE methods `MapReturn` and `MapYield` instead of `Map`?
 Or are there other ways?
 2. Should we apply this behavior to situations where the `let!` and `return` in question are not the last calls in the builder?
-For example, should we transform the following to `map` (and how would that work)?
+For example, in the following snippet, should we transform both bindings to `map` (and how would that work)?

     ```fsharp
     builder {